Stowa

 STOWA is a German luxury watchmaker founded by Walter Storz in 1927, and is based in Pforzheim, Germany.
 The name is a portmanteau of the founder's name, Storz Walter.
-From 1996 until 2021, STOWA was owned by Jörg Schauer, who also owns the Schauer watch brand and the DUROWE watch movement brand.
-July 1, 2021, Stowa became part of Tempus Arte GmbH & Co.
-KG, which also owns Uhrenmanufaktur Lang & Heyne Dresden, UhrenWerke-Dresden (UWD), as well as the Munich-based company Leinfelder Uhren München.
+From 1996 until 2021, STOWA was owned by Jörg Schauer.
+On July 1, 2021, Stowa became part of Tempus Arte GmbH & Co.
+KG, which also owns Uhrenmanufaktur Lang & Heyne Dresden and UhrenWerke-Dresden (UWD).

 Timeline

 1927: Founding of STOWA by Walter Storz in Hornberg/Kinzigtal, Germany.
 The name derives from "STO," for Storz and "WA," for Walter.

 1935: Moved to a new rented building in Pforzheim, Germany.

 1938: Construction of STOWA owned building at Bismarckstraße 54 in Pforzheim, Germany.

 1938: Presentation of Bauhaus watches (on which today's Antea line is based).

-1938: AbwehrZeitArbeit ausf.b developed to manufacture timepieces for the military.

 1939: Production launch of STOWA Marine Beobachtungsuhr ("Observation Watch") and the big pilot B-watches (55mm), (commissioned by the Luftwaffe in World War II).
 Both basic designs can be found in several variations within the current line.
 STOWA was one of only five manufacturers for these watches (the others being A. Lange & Söhne, Laco, Wempe and IWC).

 1945: On February 23, 1945, the STOWA building is destroyed by the Allies' bombardment of Pforzheim.

 1945: Start of STOWA's new watch factory in Rheinfelden, Baden-Württemberg, Germany, near Basel, Switzerland.

 1947: Walter Storz becomes founding member of the Watch Industry Association.

 1951: Construction of STOWA's new factory in Rheinfelden is completed.
 The headquarters office in Pforzheim is rebuilt in parallel.

 1954: Foundation of the RUFA (Rheinfelder Uhrteilefabrik).
 Leads to production of RUFA-Anti-Shocks for PUW and DUROWE movements.
 The Rheinfelden factory is expanded.

 1960: Werner Storz, son of Walter Storz, joins the company and is in charge of sales overseas.

-1963: Protection of trademarks for STOWA Seatime is established (prototype for present-day Seatime collection).
+1963: Protection of trademarks for STOWA Seatime is established (prototype for present-day Prodiver collection).

 1966: The Rheinfelden factory is expanded further.

 1970: STOWA launches the "smallest alarm clock of the world" at the Hannover watch fair.
 The watch collection comprises approximately 1,000 different watch models.

 1974: Walter Storz dies.
 STOWA becomes partner and member of the German watch cooperation Pallas, which has the primary goal of supplying specialized dealers and retailers with a collection of market-conform and trend-setting watches, concentrated advertising, and the highest level of customer service.

 1996: Jörg Schauer takes over STOWA and all trademark rights from Werner Storz.

 1997: STOWA's 70th anniversary.
 A limited edition Fliegeruhr ("Pilot Watch") with Unitas 6300N movement is introduced.